Implementing A/B Test for Search

 -

-A dialog box is displayed, showing the creation process of up to three sub-search clients, each corresponding to a selected variant.
-Once the search clients are created, click Okay.
+A dialogue box is displayed, showing the creation process of up to three sub-search clients, each corresponding to the selected variants.
+Once the search clients are created, click OK.

 -

-You'll see the A/B Test screen.
-Click Start A/B Test to kick off your controlled experiment.
+You will see the A/B Test screen.
+Click Start A/B Test to initiate your controlled experiment.

 Delete or Stop an A/B Test

 SearchUnify admins can stop or delete an A/B Test report.
-All active reports have the tab Running or Running (<n> days left) label on them.
+All active reports have the tab labeled Running or Running ( <n> days left) on them.

 -